apache/iceberg-python/mkdocs/docs/how-to-release.md

 Update the version in `pyproject.toml` and `pyiceberg/__init__.py` to match the release version.

-## Release
+## Publishing a release candidate (RC)

 ### Create Tag

 Make sure you are on the correct branch:

-* For a Major/Minor release, make sure that you're on `main`
+* For a Major/Minor release, use the `main` branch
-* For a Patch release, make sure that you're on the branch corresponding to the pathch version, i.e. `pyiceberg-0.6.x`.
+* For a Patch release, use the branch corresponding to the pathch version, i.e. `pyiceberg-0.6.x`.

 Then, create a signed tag:

+Change `VERSION` and `RC` to the appropriate values.

 ```bash
 export RC=rc1